portworx/px-docs/scheduler/kubernetes/upgrade.md

     * Since application pods are expected to be managed by a controller like `Deployement` or `StatefulSet`, Kubernetes will spin up a new replacement pod on another node.
 3. Delete Portworx pod running on this node.
 This will start a new Portworx pod on this node with the new version you set above.
 (Note: Cordoning a kubernetes node doesn't affect DaemonSet pods)
 4. A new Portworx pod with the new version will be initiated on this node.
 This pod will stay in initializing state.
-4. Reboot the node.
-(Portworx 1.2.9 release requires a reboot of the host to perform upgrade of our kernel driver.)
+5. Reboot the node.
+(This step is needed only if your current Portworx version is 1.2.9 since it requires a reboot of the host to perform upgrade of our kernel driver.)
-5. Uncordon the node once it comes up.
+6. Uncordon the node once it comes up.